nimbuldev/wt-shrink/README.md

 ## License

 This project is licensed under the MIT License I guess - you know the one.
 I don't care what you do.

-## Contributing

-Please feel free to submit a Pull Request.
-I might not even read it-- I like to live dangerously.

-## AI DISCLAIMER

-This project was primarily made by agentic AI, guided by me whilst eating a sandwich.
-It's still very bad, and I hate it.
-Nonetheless, the vibes were real.
-The examples in this README are stupid.
-The module is really just so I can be sure my builds are still running.